Customs of Nepal; All you need to know about Nepal

 share this content

 Nepal is already a unique destination in the sense of cultural diversity, ritualistic traditions, outfits, festivals, and of course the passion for creating masterpieces.
-But wait, do you also know that there are some unbelievable beliefs which are still practiced in every household as well as in the society of Nepal.
+But wait, do you also know that there are some unbelievable beliefs which are still practised in every household as well as in the society of Nepal.

 In some sense, these epic and interesting customs made us different from the world.
 Here, we have come up with some of the common beliefs and customs that surely can help you make your stay in this pristine and a little bit strange country.